smithbm2316/bensmith.sh/content/words/astro-rss-full-content.md

   - rss
   - open-web
 ---
+*Note: the content of this post is likely out of date as Astro has had multiple major version releases since the time that this post was written.*

 If you haven't seen it yet, [Astro](https://astro.build) is a *delightful* tool for building faster websites.
 It supports static-site generation (SSG), server-side rendering (SSR), as well as islands architecture for adding small pockets of interactivity to your websites with your frontend Javascript framework of choice.

 If you're sitting here wondering *what in the world did any of that just mean?*, don't worry!
 Astro is approachable to web developers of all skill levels.
 Whether you've barely started learning HTML and CSS, are a veteran of the web development scene, or are somewhere inbetween like myself, Astro will welcome you with open arms.
 I recommend you start with [their tutorial here](https://docs.astro.build/en/tutorial/0-introduction/).
 Their documentation team sets the bar *incredibly high* for what the docs of a modern Javascript framework should look like.